Biodiversity Net Gain Guidance

 BNG does not override the various existing statutory legal and policy protections in place for designated (protected) sites, protected or priority species and the habitats that support them, and irreplaceable or priority habitats.

-Internationally and nationally designated sites (appendix 1 ) are excluded from the BNG regime.
+Internationally and nationally designated sites (appendix 1 ) are largely excluded from the BNG regime.
+BNG cannot be used as a justification for otherwise unacceptable development on such sites.
 They are legally protected and should already be managed in a way that preserves and enhances their biodiversity value.
+Non-designated features of such sites may be suitable for enhancement, but DEFRA is to provide further guidance on the circumstances in which statutory protected sites can be enhanced for BNG.

 The potential impact of new development on a protected site outside the development site boundary has to be considered in the usual way in accordance with statutory obligations.
-Any compensation or mitigation that may be required in this respect would not count as contributing towards BNG.
+Any compensation or mitigation that may be required in this respect can contribute towards BNG but only to achieve no net loss.
+At least 10% of the post-development biodiversity score should be met by measures not undertaken to address impacts on protected sites.

 The presence of protected and priority species also needs to be assessed in line with their differing legal and policy protections, and an understanding of how the existing site habitat supports them.
 The Biodiversity Metric quantifies biodiversity outcomes based on habitat alone; it does not account for the presence of specific species on the site.
 They will need to be assessed and carefully considered separately in any ecological evaluation of the site.
-Compensation and mitigation needed to comply with legislation in connection with protected or priority species would not count as contributing towards BNG
+Compensation and mitigation needed to comply with legislation in connection with protected or priority species can contribute towards BNG but only to achieve no net loss.
+At least 10% of the total post-development biodiversity score should be from measures which are not undertaken to address impacts on protected species.

 A thorough understanding of a site’s habitat, the presence of protected and priority species, and the potential impacts arising from proposed development including on biodiversity outside the application site is all needed, and for which ecological expertise is required.